ktomoma/DCC_Turnout_Control_for_KATO_Unitrak/README.md

 ### DCC Accesary Decoder
 DCC Accesary Decoder consits of an analog cirtuit portion to downconvert 12V~18V DC of DCC siangl to 5V DC so that Arduino can handle the siangl, and decoder made by Ardhino.
 The analog circuit portion is made with octocuppler IC 6N137, and the recommended circuit is described in DCCInspector-EX section of DCC-EX project page [^2] and Fun with Arduino 29 DCC Accessory Decoder [^3].
+The decoder portion is included in Arduino sketch in in the Turnout Controller.
+Please see Turnout Contoller next.

 ### Turnout Controller